dpb85/RNAseq-Project/MasterNotes.md

 Errors were initially found for the per-base sequence content, as the machine was still learning to locate the clusters.
 For this reason, we used headcrop to cut the first 15 bases.
 High sequence duplication may be due to contamination or due to a gene with high expression.
 Nevertheless, given that there are 20,000,000 reads, the 500 replicats of one read that was flagged is not of great concern, as it represents a small percentage of the genome.

-The FastQC script can be viewed [here].
-Results of the cleaning [here] show that per-base sequence content improved.
+Fastqc was run through interactive mode.
+Results of the cleaning [here](https://docs.google.com/spreadsheets/d/1AOa-XaTzR_PKMIRQDmu8oDTmawXXnkIwEjKOQkNC7Vs/edit?gid=0#gid=0) show that per-base sequence content improved.

 ### Aligning to Reference Genome

+The data was aligned to the reference genome sourced from NCBI; the reference code is GCA_000182965.3.

 ### Counting Reads

 ## Downstream